WTLR

-WTLR, WQJU, WPCL and W230CC are owned and operated by the Central Pennsylvania Christian Institute.
+WTLR, WQJU, WPCL, WPMU and W230CC are owned and operated by the Central Pennsylvania Christian Institute.

 WTLR first signed on the air on January 1, 1978.

-WTLR, WQJU, WPCL, and W230CC are known on air as "Way Truth Life Radio".
+WTLR, WQJU, WPCL, WPMU, and W230CC are known on air as "Way Truth Life Radio".
 This is based on Jesus Christ's declaration in John 14:6, "I am the way, the truth, and the life.
 No one comes to the Father except through Me."

 Programming

 Way Truth Life Radio is a full service Christian Inspirational radio ministry featuring quality Bible teaching, quality Christian music, helpful programs on family life, news and information.

 Some of the programs heard on Way Truth Life Radio include: